crazyyy/wp-framework/wp-content/plugins/theme-inspector/readme.txt

 == Upgrade Notice ==
+= 4.0.0 =
+Added clear warning when used with an incompatible plugin or FSE/Block Theme

 = 3.0.3 =
 This version has a more thorough template hierarchy display, as well as WooCommerce support!